vpedrosa/materialid/README.md

 ![travis-badge](https://api.travis-ci.org/burflip/materialid.svg)
 ![license-badge](https://img.shields.io/badge/license-MIT-blue.svg)

-Materialid is a JQuery form validation plugin, designed for Materialize, with an extensible core for every framework.
+Materialid is a JQuery form validation plugin in 5kB.
+Designed for Materialize, with an extensible core for every framework.
 Form validation made easy designed for MaterializeCSS.
 This project is currently *under development*.